 Click the SEO & Crawlers tab.

 For pages and blog posts, select a canonical URL setting.
-If you select Don't add canonical URLs to any pages or blog posts, you will need to manually set canonical URLs to avoid being penalized for duplicate content.
+If you select Don't add canonical URLs to any pages or blog posts, you will need to manually set canonical URLs.

 For blog listing pages, select a canonical URL setting.
 If you select Set each blog listing page's canonical URL to the first page in its series, search engines may be unable to find subsequent pages for your blog listing page.